chenzelun/dll_vm/README.md

 ## git log
+    [2020-12-09]:   1.
+TODO: stack in random address
+                    2. have some bugs, eg: logcat is different every time and may be too much log
+    [2020-12-06]:   1.
+TODO: add code cache
+                    2. fixed ip some bugs about vmc::tmp.
     [2020-12-03]:   1.
 TODO: add vm interpreter
                     2. TODO: test base vmp's App
                     3. only test sample opcode.